Network Server Security Requirements and Procedures

 - IT will coordinate investigations into any alleged computer or network security compromises, incidents, or problems.
-Suspected security problems and issues should be reported to IT via e-mail to email@example.com or by calling extension 7-5220.
+Suspected security problems and issues should be reported to IT via email to firstname.lastname@example.org or by calling extension 7-5220.

 - IT will monitor all network traffic (i.e., intra-campus, inbound and outbound Internet, modem connections, VPN) in real-time as necessary and appropriate for data and information security purposes (e.g., to detect unauthorized activity or intrusion attempts) and to ensure proper network management and performance.
 The vice provost for information technology and chief information officer (CIO) will be responsible for implementing network traffic controls necessary to achieve network management and security objectives and that are consistent with the academic and business operations goals of UMass Boston.